grindjs/grindjs/docs/guides/stone.markdown

 <p>Hello, {{ name }}.</p>
 ```

 Of course, you are not limited to displaying the contents of the variables passed to the view.
 You may also display the results of any JS expression.
-In fact, you can put any JS code you wish inside of a Stone echo statement:
+In fact, you can put any JS code you wish inside of a Stone output statement:

 ```stone
 <p>The current UNIX timestamp is {{ Date.now() }}.</p>